You've probably heard about all sorts of project management certifications and wonder whether it's worth having one. It depends:

 PRINCE2 (Projects IN Controlled Environments) is a project management methodology for which you can get a certificate, which issued by the government of UK.
 While PMP is about project management in general, PRINCE2 is highly prescriptive and has strict procedures every project must follow.
 If you get the PRINCE2 certificate, you will have to either get a job at a company that already manages projects using PRINCE2 or introduce it.
 If you want to keep your options open, PMP is the better choice.

 ITIL (Information Technology Infrastructure Library) covers a larger area than PMP.
 ITIL is about the whole service lifecycle, and project management is just a part of it (the course also covers Service Strategy, Service Design, Service Transition, and Service Operation).
-ITIL is applicable only in IT services industry.
+ITIL is applicable only in the IT services industry.

 CSM/PSM (Certified Scrum Master/Professional Scrum Master) are two different certificates (issued by different organizations) that both cover Scrum, the most popular agile framework in software development.
 If you know you want to be a Scrum project manager exclusively, getting a Scrum certification is a safe choice.

-SAFe (Scaled Agile Framework®) takes Scrum and applies it to enterprise (given that Scrum works well for teams but doesn’t scale when it comes to the company as a whole).
+SAFe (Scaled Agile Framework®) takes Scrum and applies it to an enterprise (given that Scrum works well for teams but doesn’t scale when it comes to the company as a whole).
 SAFe is used in large corporations who have software-intensive projects, where teams are highly interdependent.

 Pros of having a project management certification

-Easier to get a job Having a professional certificate looks good on a resume.
+Easier to get a job.
+Having a professional certificate looks good on a resume.
 It means you are vetted and have the knowledge required for the position.
-When competing with hundreds of others resumes, it’s easier to stand out.
+When competing with hundreds of others resumes, it's easier to stand out.